siqirua/tp/docs/DeveloperGuide.md

 ### Saving data

-1. Editing the data file manually.
+1. Dealing with missing files

+   1. Delete all three json files `studentBook.json`, `gradedComponentBook.json`, `scoreBook.json`.

+   2. Run the program. <br>
+      Expected: The program will load with the original sample data just like it was run for the first time.

+1. Dealing with corrupted files

-   1. Open `studentBook.json`, `scoreBook.json` or `gradedComponentBook.json`.
+   1. Open `studentBook.json`.

-   2. Edit the field of any student, student score or graded component in the file.
+   2. Edit any "studentName" field and input "R@chel".

-   3. Run the program.
+   3. Run the program. <br>
-      Expected: The edited field for the particular student, student score or graded component will be updated.

-1. _{ more test cases …​ }_
+      Expected: The program will load with completely empty data instead of edited data.

+   4. Other ways to corrupt the files are to change "tutorialGroup" to "AAA", "gcName" (in `gradedComponentBook. json`) to "@Quiz", ...

+   5. Run the program. <br>
+      Expected: Similar to previous.

 ## **Appendix: Planned Enhancements**